LittleQBerry/REVERIE-Sports/README.md

 ```bash
 bilateral acromion, perimeter of the head, bilateral humeral condyles (medial and lateral), bilateral ulnar condyles, bilateral radial condyles,  bilateral third metacarpophalangeal joint capsules, manubrium of the sternum, body of the sternum, first vertebra, inferior border of bilateral scapulae, tenth vertebra, bilateral iliac crests (left and right), bilateral anterior superior iliac spines (left and right), bilateral greater trochanters of the femur (left and right), bilateral distal femur (medial and lateral condyles), bilateral proximal tibia (medial and lateral condyles), bilateral malleoli (medial and lateral), and the distal ends of the first and fifth metatarsal bones (left and right)
 ```
-2. They also weore the REVEIRE Hardware to perform.
+2. They also wore the REVERIE Hardware.
 3. All motions were performed under the guidance of the REVERIE system and were collected through Avatar Pro (Avatar Pro 2.0, Chingmu, China).

 <div style="text-align: center;">